HappyJying/MvvmBasic.Core/README.md

     public MainViewModel()
     {
-        // subscribe a normal message
+        // subscribe to a normal message
         Messager.Subscribe(Messages.AddMessage, args =>
         {
             if (args[0] is string message)